slurmulon/gooey-spec/STORIES.md

 4. Fetch all child entities (e.g. `cart`, `items`)

 Q: How do we identify the `product`'s, parent `store`, assuming it isn't already part of the URL?
-A: We may need to introduce a JSON micro-format that allows APIs to provide all of the entity instances related to a provided entity instance (by their unique identifiers).
+A: We may need to introduce a JSON micro-format that allows APIs to provide all of the entity instances related to another entity instance (by their unique identifiers).
    We could also say that a `product` may contain a link to its parent `store`, which would allow the consumer to avoid making an extra API call.

-## "As a user, I want to add items to a shopping cart for each store that I'm shopping"
+## B. "As a user, I want to add items to a shopping cart for each store that I'm shopping"

-## "As a user, I want to remove items from my shopping cart(s)"
+## C. "As a user, I want to remove items from my shopping cart(s)"

-## "As a user, I want to place orders based on the items in my cart(s)"
+## D. "As a user, I want to place orders based on the items in my cart(s)"

-## "As a user, I want to create lists of products"
+## E. "As a user, I want to create lists of products"

-## "As a user, I want to browse all of my current and past orders"
+## F. "As a user, I want to browse all of my current and past orders"

-## "As a user, whenever a store stops selling a product, I need that product removed from any cart and lists that may contain it"
+## G. "As a user, whenever a store stops selling a product, I need that product removed from any cart and lists that may contain it"

+### Scenario 1: User is viewing the page for a product as it is being deleted

+1. Client receives push event from the API that refreshes its list of available `products`
+2. The primary entity instance is purged from all remaining resources (e.g. `memory`, `storage.local`, etc.)
+3. All of the entity instances related to the primary entity instance are recursively updated so that they no longer reference the primary entity instance (i.e. `lists, items -> [cart, orders]`)
+ - Another way of handling this is to simply "refresh" all of the related entity instances.
+It's more crude and requires an extra network call, but it minimizes the potential for data drift.

+Q: How do we know if the server or client should be responsible for deleting the related entities?
+A: The server should definitely be responsible for cascading the deletions.
+Perhaps it's fine to lock-in to this behavior.
+   One way we could provide more flexibility here is to allow users to specify the `@resource` scope of their actions.

+## H. "As a user, I need to be able to securely logout of my shopping session"

+1. Recursively reset the states of all dependent entity instances, but ONLY in the client!
+ - We could introduce a semantic value around `@resources` that specifies whether it's local or remote, which would allow users to simply say `@resources: 'local'` in their actions.